manugarg/blog/content/posts/why-you-need-probers.md

 ## Tooling

-I'll have to write aother post to discuss tooling in detail, but you can't not go wrong with [Cloudprober](https://cloudprober.org) :wink:.
+I'll have to write aother post to discuss tooling in detail, but I'd say you can't go wrong with [Cloudprober](https://cloudprober.org) :wink:.
 It started at Google, but grew in the world of open source (see [about cloudprober]({{< ref "about-cloudprober.md" >}})) and is used by many organizations now.
 Cloudprober offers a feature-rich and reliable probing